JainSneha6/CustomerReviewAnalysis/README.md

 # Customer Sentiment Analysis

 This project aims to analyze customer reviews using various Natural Language Processing (NLP) techniques.
-The system utilizes Vader's Sentiment Analysis, K-Nearest Neighbors (KNN), and Multinomial Naive Bayes algorithms to classify and understand the sentiment expressed in the reviews.
+The system utilizes Vader's Sentiment Analysis, Support Vector Classifier, and Multinomial Naive Bayes algorithms to classify and understand the sentiment expressed in the reviews.
 Additionally, the project includes a frontend and backend developed using Flask, a Python web framework.

 ## Preview of the Website